yoniGdr/Test-Zesty/readme.md

 $ npm start
 ```

-the server is now runing and to check the results I recommend the app EXPO
-in IOs or android, then scan the QR code given by the server (previous instruction).
+The server is now running and to check the results I recommend the app EXPO in iOS or android, then scan the QR code given by the server (previous instruction).

 ## Demo